Frequently Asked Questions

 You can use your existing clinic space to deliver skin allergy testing and immunotherapy services.
 No additional space is needed.

 Q6.
 How soon after I sign an agreement can I get started?

-Your practice can be up and running with skin allergy testing in a little as two weeks after signing a service agreement.
+Your practice can be up and running with skin allergy testing in as little as two weeks after signing a service agreement.

 Q7.
 How long is the training?

 We break the training into two separate training sessions.
 The first part of the training, which lasts a half day, is focused on how to perform skin allergy tests.
-The second part of the training which is conducted several weeks later is focused on immunotherapy.
+The second part of the training, which is conducted several weeks later, is focused on immunotherapy.
 It lasts from 2-3 hours.
-If you select the TurnKey Model, a full day of training is also conducted on teaching you and your staff on the mixing of provisions for immunotherapy.
+If you select the TurnKey Model, a full day of training is also conducted on teaching you and your staff the mixing of provisions for immunotherapy.

 Q8.
 How much time does it take to perform a skin allergy test?

 A skin allergy test takes about 20-25 minutes to complete.
 The test can be performed by an MA, LPN, or RN.
 The vast majority of time (15 minutes) consists of the patient waiting.